John von Neumann: Other work

 Later in his career together with Pascual Jordan and Eugene Wigner he wrote a foundational paper classifying all finite-dimensional formally real Jordan algebras and discovering the Albert algebras while attempting to look for a better mathematical formalism for quantum theory.
-A couple years later in 1936 he wrote another paper by himself in an attempt to further the program of replacing the axioms of his previous Hilbert space program with those of Jordan algebras.
-In this paper he investigated the infinite-dimensional case and planned to write at least one further paper on the topic however this paper never came to fruition.
-Nevertheless these axioms formed the basis for further investigations of algebraic quantum mechanics started by Irving Segal.
+In 1936 he attempted to further the program of replacing the axioms of his previous Hilbert space program with those of Jordan algebras in a paper investigating the infinite-dimensional case; he planned to write at least one further paper on the topic but never did.
+Nevertheless, these axioms formed the basis for further investigations of algebraic quantum mechanics started by Irving Segal.